 Cindy’s long term ambition is to create from her dance backpacker’s spirit a regular platform hosting international artistic exchanges to inspire others.
-The Trailblazer will support her to do a one year R&D to set up an exchange program between UK and Jamaican dancers.
+The Trailblazer supported her to do a one year R&D to set up an exchange program between UK and Jamaican dancers.
 A voice for unity and internationalism, she wants to build bridges between cultures and the arts.

 Kenzi will return to Bristol to teach neo-traditional African dance and develop and teach her own contemporary fusion dance vocabulary.
 Her goal is to support and develop the presence of African and contemporary African dance techniques within communities and the educational system.

 A native Bristolian with Jamaican roots, Cleo’s early dance experience was as a stage dancer at underground Junglist / drum and bass nights in Bristol in the mid 90s.
 Her early devising career began with Kuumba Arts Centre’s Creative Riddims Youth Theatre, and since then Cleo has gone on to produce and choreograph Foundations dance theatre show in 2007 and intergenerational musical theatre production Journey Of The Griot in 2009.

 As a dance artist Cleo specialises in ‘Dubwize’ forms and her passion is in leading and choreographing large-scale mass and procession dances that unite people and tap into the spiritual and profound natural healing force of dance.
 Cleo has explored West African dance in Ghana, holds a BA Hons in dance from Bath Spa University and is the current Chair of St Pauls Carnival.